FluentData/training-r-intro-pkg/docs/1-Introduction/readme.md

 BI.
 When should you move beyond BI tools and use a high-level programming language like R?
 Below are a few scenarios where a language like R is more advantageous than a BI tool.

+- If you cannot access data easily in your BI tool, R can read just about any data source.
+- If you need to save a large number of files, R can automate that process in a way that BI tools cannot.
+- Custom data transformations that are not possible in BI tools can be done with R.
+- Custom data visualizations that are not available in BI tools can be done with R.
+- Predictive modeling that is not available in BI tools, or only in a rudimentary way, can be done in R.

 ## Install R and RStudio